California State Route 53: Route description

+Route 53 is defined in section 353 of the California Streets and Highways Code, and that the highway is "from Route 29 to Route 20 via Clearlake."

 SR 53 begins at California State Route 29 in the town of Lower Lake, near Anderson Marsh State Historic Park, primarily as a four-lane divided semi-rural expressway.
 The highway then heads northward along Clear Lake, the largest freshwater lake located entirely in California.
 It bypasses the center of Clearlake, California, instead going through the neighborhood of the "Avenues".
 Once it crosses Lakeshore Drive, it narrows down to a two-lane highway until its northern terminus at California State Route 20 north of the city limits.

 State Route 53 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 53 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.